kopsti/iblog/README.md

 # iblog
-A sample blog app, build in Django.
-Used as reference.
+A sample blog app, built in Django.
+Used as a reference project.